innolitics/rdm/rdm/init/release/software_plan.md

 A **task** is a single piece of work that needs to be done.
 Note that we do not explicitly demarcate tasks in this document.

 Three terms identify the software decomposition.
 The top level is the **software system**.
 The lowest level that is not further decomposed is the **software unit**.
 All levels of composition, including the top and bottom levels, can be called **software items**.
 A software system, then, is composed of one or more software items, and each software item is composed of one or more software units or decomposable software items.
-See the software system design file for a description of how Project is decomposed into software items.
+See the software system design file for a description of how PROJECT is decomposed into software items.

 **SOUP**, or **software of unknown provenance**, is a software item that is already developed and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as "off-the-shelf software") or software previously developed for which adequate records of the development processes are not available.